Clive Stuart-Smith: Club career

 In May 2001, Clive Stuart-Smith joined Gloucester RFC on a two-year contract.
 Whilst at Gloucester he was a replacement in the 2003 Powergen Cup Final in which Gloucester defeated Northampton Saints.
 In June 2003, it was announced that Stuart-Smith would be joining Leeds Tykes from Gloucester, agreeing a one-year contract with the club.
 At the end of the season, Stuart-Smith moved again to Worcester for the 2004–05 season.

 Stuart-Smith moved to the Llanelli Scarlets for the 2005–06 season, signing a two-year contract with the region.
 While at the region, Stuart-Smith played in the 2006 Powergen Cup final loss against London Wasps.
 At the end of his two-year contract, Stuart-Smith left to join Exeter Chiefs, who were playing in National Division One at the time.
 Despite missing out on promotion to the Premiership, Stuart-Smith committed to Exeter in April 2009 for another season in the now renamed RFU Championship.
 Exeter won the 2010 RFU Championship final to win promotion to the Aviva Premiership the following season.

-Stuart-Smith signed for Esher for the 2010/11 season, who had newly been prompted to the RFU Championship.
+Stuart-Smith signed for Esher for the 2010/11 season, who had newly been promoted to the RFU Championship.
 A cruciate ligament injury sustained in the match against Birmingham in October 2010 saw him unable to play for the rest of the season.
 He renewed his contract at Esher for the 2011–12 season.

 Stuart-Smith joined Cinderford RFC in 2013 after a spell at Hartpury RFC.
 He is currently a head coach at the club.